Here are some easy examples:

 Country Homes cover a fairly wide range of properties.
 On our site, this category includes homes on 10 acres or more, which are commonly served by water wells and septic systems.
 Though this is a broad category, it fits for buyers who want to live in an area where there’s open space, and they don’t feel too close to their neighbors, where they can hear the birds sing by day, and the crickets at night.
 We work with a lot of folks who are moving from the city, who can’t wait to get out to the country.

 Premier Properties is an even broader range of properties.
 On our site, it’s any property with a price of $750,000 or more.
 We know that pricing isn’t everything, and that many buyers come from areas where that minimum price barely covers a bungalow, but it’s a place to start.
 For buyers looking for a special property with a higher price tag, searching the Premier Properties category is usually a good place to start.
-Keep in mind too that Premier Properties will include Lake Properties, and others, that have that $750,000+ list price.
+Keep in mind too that Premier Properties can include Lake, Horse and other Properties that have that $750,000+ list price.

 On our site, Historic Properties include any built before 1925.
 We know that the year is debatable.
 Some people would go back to 1900, while others would include Mid-Century Modern homes in the ‘historic’ category.
 We chose 1925 as the cut off, but also offer a few additional searches on our site.